Missouri House of Representatives: Term limits

-In 1992 Missouri voters approved a constitutional amendment placing term limits on the Missouri House of Representatives.
+In 1992, Missouri voters approved constitutional amendment placing term limits on the Missouri House of Representatives.
 A Representative can serve no more than four two-year terms in the house.
 The first time term limits prevented someone from running again was in 2002.

 Political party strength

 Since 2003, the Republican Party has held this chamber of the Missouri General Assembly.